-- 1.5.1 The draft Conclusions Report as the outcome of the complaint handling process should be prepared along the following outline:
+- 1.5.1 The draft Conclusions Report, as the outcome of the complaint-handling process, should be prepared along the following lines:

 - Complaint (allegations and claims)

 - Background information

-- Regulatory Framework
+- Regulatory framework

-- Investigation/ Mediation Methods
+- Investigation/mediation methods

 - Work performed

 - Findings

 - Conclusions

 - Recommendations (in relation to its findings and conclusions)

-The Chapters "Conclusions" and possible "Recommendations" consolidate the professional opinion of the EIB-CM on the facts exposed in the Chapter "Findings" the Conclusions Report.
+The Chapter "Conclusions" and, if applicable, the Chapter "Recommendations", consolidate the professional opinion of the EIB-CM on the facts exposed in the Chapter "Findings".
 Whenever appropriate, an Executive Summary will be provided.